berlinpool/cnft-utxo/README.md

 to the respective transaction that you can open to monitor when the token was successfully minted onchain.

+## Metadata
+By default the provided metadata file is copied one-to-one and attached to the transaction.
+There is no formatting/ templating etc.

+### Image CNFTs
+For image NFTs there is an option that is required to be passed when running this container in order to take advantage of the [NFT standard template](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025/README.md#structure).

 ## Debugging

 The mint script outputs all its inputs.
 That should be primary help for finding errors.
 In addition any error coming from submitting transaction via the cardano-cli binary will also be printed to the console.